kwadwo-samy/alx-zero_day/README.md

-This readme is in the second directory
+Updated this readme is in the second directory